DubbleA/yoxs/src/monkey/parser/parser.md

 To briefly explain, my interpretation of his reasoning is the fact that 'using' syntax is more readable, and is consistent with template type aliasing.

 I am not entirely sure tbh, just kinda winging it if im being honest.

+The Program node is going to be the root node of every AST our parser produces.
+Every valid Monkey program is a series of statements.
+These statements are contained in the Program.Statements, which is just a slice of AST nodes that implement the Statement interface.

+file:///Users/nlmb/Documents/writing_an_interpreter_in_go_1.7/images/let_statement.png